elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 ** (RuntimeError) undefined function: what_happened/0
 ```

-Instead, you can store the value of the `try` expression:
+Instead, you should return the value of the `try` expression:

 ```elixir
 iex> what_happened =